inside.ewu.edu

 Students who earn a BA In International Affairs from EWU should be able to:

-• communicate about global public policy in a professional manner;
+• communicate about global political processes in a professional manner;